Popmotion/popmotion/README.md

 ##### onPlay

 This is called when the animation starts.
-Currently this automatically when `animate` is called.
+Currently this runs automatically when `animate` is called.

 ```javascript
 animate({